ef4/prember-crawler/README.md

  - `visit`: the function for visiting a new URL, provided by Prember.
 This is required.
  - `startingFrom`: list of local URLs to use as starting points for the crawl.
 Defaults to `['/']`.
  - `selector`: a CSS selector to use for identifying links that should be followed.
 Defaults to `'a'`.
+ - `exclude`: a regular expression, used for excluding specific paths from being crawled.

  Putting these together, we can use `crawl` from within a customer URL-discovery function:

 ```